 (b) the new employer may employ an existing employee otherwise than under the Public Sector Management Act 1994 Part 3, and that employee is to be employed subject to any relevant industrial award or agreement.

-[Section 47 inserted by No. 22 of 2016 s.
+[Section 47 inserted: No. 22 of 2016 s.
 12.]

 48. Transfer of contracts for services